V-Shadbolt/Redbot-Cogs/README.rst

 This repository and its cogs are protected under the MIT License.

-For further information, please click `here <https://github.com/AAA3A-AAA3A/AAA3A-cogs/blob/main/LICENSE>`_
+For further information, please click `here <https://github.com/V-Shadbolt/Shadbolt-Cogs/blob/main/LICENSE>`_

-Copyright (c) 2022 AAA3A